Climate and Average Weather Year Round in Washington, D.C. Washington, D.C.; United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in Washington, D.C. is June, with an average of 11.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 39% on June 17.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Washington, D.C. experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Washington, D.C..
-The most rain falls during the 31 days centered around May 25, with an average total accumulation of 3.5 inches.
+The month with the most rain in Washington, D.C. is May, with an average rainfall of 3.5 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Washington, D.C. experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Washington, D.C. experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 3.9 months, from November 25 to March 21, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 30, with an average total liquid-equivalent accumulation of 0.6 inches.
+The snowy period of the year lasts for 3.9 months, from November 25 to March 21, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Washington, D.C. is February, with an average snowfall of 5.4 inches.

 Washington, D.C. experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.2 months, from May 23 to September 29, during which time the comfort level is muggy, oppressive, or miserable at least 17% of the time.
 The month with the most muggy days in Washington, D.C. is July, with 19.8 days that are muggy or worse.

 The average hourly wind speed in Washington, D.C. experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 6.6 months, from October 21 to May 9, with average wind speeds of more than 7.9 miles per hour.
-The windiest day of the year is February 26, with an average hourly wind speed of 9.8 miles per hour.
+The windiest month of the year in Washington, D.C. is March, with an average hourly wind speed of 9.6 miles per hour.

 The calmer time of year lasts for 5.4 months, from May 9 to October 21.
-The calmest day of the year is August 1, with an average hourly wind speed of 5.9 miles per hour.
+The calmest month of the year in Washington, D.C. is July, with an average hourly wind speed of 6.1 miles per hour.

 The predominant average hourly wind direction in Washington, D.C. varies throughout the year.